cosmos/cosmos/PLAN.md

   creation of more atoms, please see the whitepaper for details.

 * The atoms will not be available for use until after genesis day.
 At the earliest, genesis day is estimated to be sometime in Q3 2017.
-Even after genesis day however, there is an initial vesting period.

-* Atoms will vest over a period of two years after Genesis.
-Unvested atoms cannot be transferred until vested.
-Unvested atoms will vest over time, at a rate of 1/(24x365x2) of the account's initial (genesis) atoms, every hour.
+* AIB's atoms will vest over a priod of two years after Genesis.
+None of the funders' atoms will need to vest.

 * In the first day of the Fundraiser, suggested donations per atom will be
   $0.10.
 A discount of 25% for strategic funders implies an atom price of
   $0.075.
 A discount of 12% for Pre-Fundraisers implies an atom price of
   $0.088.

-* The CNF’s fundraising goal may be capped.
+* The ICF’s fundraising goal may be capped.
 More details will be released soon.

-* After the Fundraiser, the total number of atoms distributed multiplied by 1/3 is inflated and allocated for the CNF, AIB, and the Initial Donors.
+* After the Fundraiser, the total number of atoms distributed multiplied by 1/3 is inflated and allocated for the ICF, AIB, and the Initial Donors.

 * On Genesis day, the distribution of atoms will be split between:
-  * CNF (10%)
+  * ICF (10%)
   * AIB (10%)
   * Initial Donors (5%)
   * Pre-Fundraiser Donors + Fundraiser Donors (75%)

+* The genesis distribution is subject to change based on any partnership negotiations.
+The final distribution will be announced 2 weeks prior to the fundraiser.

-* Upon completion of the Fundraiser, all atom holders, including the CNF and AIB play the Delegation Game in a special purpose Ethereum smart contract (which holds no Ether).
+* Upon completion of the Fundraiser, all atom holders, including the ICF and AIB play the Delegation Game.
 The top 100 validators after delegation will be chosen as validators on Genesis.
 For more information on the Delegation Game please refer to the white paper for details.

 * Every validator must participate in governance, or else run the risk that they will become inactivated and eventually unbonded.
 Delegators who